dell-democenter/dell-democenter.github.io/0499/Readme.md

 ###WinSCP
 well known tool for transferring files to linux systems.

-## vcenter01 (by broadcomm)
+## vcenter01 (by broadcom)
-use either "admin@vsphere.local" or "windows session authentication". user "administrator@vpshere.local" is locked due to license agreement with broadcomm. if you need to create "user accounts" in vsphere use AD user from "demo.local".
+use either "admin@vsphere.local" or "windows session authentication". user "administrator@vpshere.local" is locked due to license agreement with broadcom. if you need to create "user accounts" in vsphere use AD user from "demo.local".

 ## ansible
 a linux host preconfigured to run automation with ansible playbooks.